cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 If you would like to see the output of a task as it is produced, add `WORK_QUEUE_WATCH` to the flags argument of `specify_file`.
-This will cause the worker to periodically send output appended to that file back to the master.
+This will cause the worker to periodically send output appended to that file back to the manager.
 This is useful for a program that produces a log or progress bar as part of its output.

 #### Python